Test Runner (Twister)

 build_on_all: <True|False> (default False)

-If true, attempt to build test on all available platforms.
+If true, attempt to build test scenario on all available platforms.
 This is mostly used in CI for increased coverage.
 Do not use this flag in new tests.

 depends_on: <list of features>